joshuamkite/self-study-tutorial-with-chatgpt/hackerrank/30-days-of-code/2d-arrays/README.md

 >
 > This refactored code is more readable and slightly more efficient.

 I don't think the code to set `max_sum` is needed or the comments about variable names particularly valuable.
-The approach to use simple `for` loops is arguably more elegant but not obviously more efficient
+The approach to use simple `for` loops is more elegant and sensible.
+The notation to use range within arrays is insightful